-Rurelec PLC, ("Rurelec") and its group of companies (the "Group") does not tolerate any acts of bribery by customers, employees, suppliers, agents, consultants or partners.
-Rurelec has procedures in place which attempt to prevent bribery taking place and will fulfil its legal obligations to report any acts of bribery it becomes aware of to the relevant authorities.
+Rurelec takes a zero tolerance approach to bribery by customers, employees, suppliers, agents, consultants or partners and is committed to acting professionally, fairly and with integrity in all business dealings and relationships; as such Rurelec has procedures in place which attempt to prevent bribery taking place and will fulfil its legal obligations to report any acts of bribery it becomes aware of to the relevant authorities.

 Offering, promising or giving of a reward, either directly or through a third party, to induce improper performance.